Flag of South Carolina: American Civil War

-The palmetto was added in 1861, also a reference to Moultrie's defense of Sullivan's Island; the fortress he had constructed had survived largely because the palmettos, laid over sand walls, were able to withstand British cannon.

-Following its declaration of secession from the Union, the newly independent state of South Carolina considered many designs for its "National Flag", with the first official draft for a flag being finalized on January 21, which was a white ensign with a green palmetto, and a blue canton with a white increscent.
-After a week of debate, they decided on an existing unofficial state flag with an upward facing crescent on a blue field, modifying it by adding a palmetto at the center of the field.
-On January 26, 1861, the South Carolina General Assembly adopted a new flag by adding a golden palmetto encircled with a white background.
-This flag has become known as the "2-day flag" because the golden palmetto was changed to its current design after two days on January 28 to a simple white palmetto on the blue background.
+Following its declaration of secession from the Union, the newly independent state of South Carolina considered many designs for its "national flag", with the first official draft for a flag being finalized on January 21, which was a white ensign with a green palmetto, and a blue canton with a white crescent.
+After a week of debate, the state decided to use a Moultrie flag with an upward facing crescent on a blue field, modifying it by adding the palmetto at the center of the field.
+On January 26, 1861, the South Carolina General Assembly adopted the new flag by adding a golden palmetto encircled with a white background.
+This flag has become known as the "2-day flag" because the golden palmetto was changed after two days on January 28 to a simple white palmetto on the blue background.

 The Palmetto Flag quickly became a symbol of the secessionist movement.
-During the secession winter, it was unfurled at various places around the country, even as far away as Nebraska City, Nebraska, by pockets of Southern partisans.
+During the following winter, it was unfurled at various places around the country, even as far away as Nebraska City, Nebraska, by pockets of Southern partisans.
 Less than three months after its adoption, a variation of the palmetto flag unfurled over Fort Sumter on April 14, 1861, the day it was occupied by the Confederate Army, making it the first of the Confederate flags to replace the Stars and Stripes of the United States of America, from which the Confederacy had seceded.
-The flag consisted of a palmetto on an entirely white background with a red star in the upper left quadrant and is commonly known as "The Palmetto Guard Flag."
+The flag consisted of a palmetto on an entirely white background with a red star in the upper left quadrant and is commonly known as "The Palmetto Guard Flag.

 The Sovereignty flag was never recognized as an official flag in South Carolina, but there are also claims that it was flown for a short period of time in South Carolina after its secession on December 20, 1860.
-Another significant flag is the "South Carolina Secession Flag"; the day after South Carolina seceded, a red flag with two tails, a large white star and a down-right facing crescent at the top by the flag staff was raised over the Charleston Custom House.
+The South Carolina Sovereignty flag is considered to be the inspiration for the Confederate battle flag.
+Another significant flag is the "South Carolina Secession Flag"; the day after South Carolina seceded, a red flag with two tails, a large white star and a down-right facing crescent was raised over the Charleston Custom House.
 It then spread to other cities as a symbol of secession.

-At the beginning of the American Civil War a similar flag was flown at Morris Island by cadets from The Citadel as they fired upon United States supply ships.
+At the beginning of the American Civil War, a similar flag was flown at Morris Island by cadets from The Citadel as they fired upon United States supply ships.